 To create a visualization, return to the “Report” mode using the button of the same name in the menu located on the left side of the Power BI window.
 Next, we will build a chart of earlier acquired data from different sources (As an element of visualization, we will use the view “Linear histogram and accumulated histogram.”).
 Drag the “month” field from the “Year Month” table to the “Shared axis” area; drag the “Session” field from the “Data from GA” table into the “Values of columns” area; drag the “sales” field from the “Data from MySQL” table to the “Row Values” area.

-As a result of these manipulations, a chart of the following type will be constructed in the report area:
+As a result of these manipulations, a chart of the following type will be constructed in the report are:

-Additionally, you can use the options for formatting objects of visualization by clicking on the brush icon.
+Additionally, you can use the options for formatting visualization objects by clicking on the brush icon.
 Formatting options for visualization objects.